Trump offers China 'any help' necessary as coronavirus toll hits 81

 “Hubei people are getting discriminated against,” a Wuhan resident complained on Weibo.

-A small number of cases linked to people who traveled from Wuhan have been confirmed in more than 10 countries, including Thailand, France, Japan and the United States.
+A small number of cases linked to people who travelled from Wuhan have been confirmed in more than 10 countries, including Thailand, France, Japan and the United States.

 Investors are worried about the impact on travel, tourism and broader economic activity.
 The consensus is that in the short term, economic output will be hit as authorities impose travel restrictions and extend the week-long New Year holiday - when millions traditionally travel by rail, road and plane - by three days to limit the spread of the virus.